jeffreycwitt/pl399/docs/14-carr-critique-of-digital-reading.md

 Is a critical apparatus really the best way to experience or understanding information about variants?
 Isn't an image a better vehicle here?

 I've taken a lot of coding class online.
 Most of these involve an instructor speaking and showing via a video.
 This is infinitely more informative to me that an article.
 An article is typically useful to me after I already have high level of understanding and need to clarify a particular point.

-Question: Are there examples or experiences that are relevant here?

 p.
 131: perhaps Carr acknowledge this on p.
 131 but notes, "the internet, however, wasn't built by educators to optimize learning.
 It presents information not in a carefully balanced way but as a concentration-fragmenting mishmash"